 If control bit T1SYNC of the T1CON register is set, the external clock input is not synchronized.
-The timer continues to increment asynchronous to the internal phase clocks.
-The timer will continue to run during Sleep and can generate an interrupt on overflow, which will wake-up the processor.
+The timer increments asynchronously to the internal phase clocks.
+If external clock source is selected then the timer will continue to run during Sleep and can generate an interrupt on overflow, which will wake-up the processor.
 However, special precautions in software are needed to read/write the timer (see Section 6.5.1 "Reading and Writing Timer1 in Asynchronous Counter Mode").

-Note: When switching from synchronous to asynchronous operation, it is possible to skip an increment.
-When switching from asynchronous to synchronous operation, it is possible to produce a single spurious increment.
+When switching from synchronous to asynchronous operation, it is possible to skip an increment.
+When switching from asynchronous to synchronous operation, it is possible to produce an additional increment.